 Place of usual residence

-Is where a person usually resides; this may be the same as, or different from, the place where the person actually is at the time of the survey, or it may be his/her legal residence.
+This is where a person usually resides; it may be the same as, or different from, the place where the person actually is at the time of the survey, or it may be his/her legal residence.
 A person's usual residence should be that at which he/she spends most of his/her day or night rest.

 Place of usual residence could be: